MikeMcGrain/tweet_find/README.md

 # Tweet_Find
-A full-stack web application that allows users to search for recent tweets by username or topic.
+A single-page application that allows users to search for recent tweets by username or topic.

 Try it out on Heroku <a href="https://tweet-find.herokuapp.com/" target="_blank">HERE</a>.